stormid/components/packages/tabs/README.md

 ## API

-Tabs.init returns an array of instances.
+tabs() returns an array of instances.
 Each instance exposes the interface
 ```
 {
     getState, a Function that returns the current state Object